Seekatar/ioptions-logger-test/README.md

 ## [Options Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)

-The Option pattern uses IConfiguration, but binds a POCO to a configuration section.
-The POCO is wrapper with in IOption* interface, which can be injected into any class.
+The Option pattern uses IConfiguration but binds a POCO to a configuration section.
+The POCO is a wrapper with an IOption* interface, which can be injected into any class.
 There are three flavors:

 - [IOptions&lt;TOptions&gt;](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.options.ioptions-1) are read once, the first time accessed.
 - [IOptionsMonitor&lt;TOptions&gt;](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.options.ioptionsmonitor-1) are read each time and are a singleton.